FedVeca: Federated Vectorized Averaging on Non-IID Data with Adaptive Bi-directional Global Objective: Acknowledgments

 \section{Acknowledgments}

-This work was supported by National Natural Science Foundation of China (Grant No.62162024 and 62162022), Key Projects in Hainan Province (Grant ZDYF2021GXJS003 and Grant ZDYF2020040), the Major science and technology project of Hainan Province (Grant No.ZDKJ2020012).
+This work was supported by the Key Research and Development Program of Hainan Province (Grant No. ZDYF2024GXJS014, ZDYF2023GXJS163), National Natural Science Foundation of China (NSFC) (Grant No. 62162022, 62162024), Collaborative Innovation Project of Hainan University(XTCX2022XXB02).

+\normalem \begin{IEEEbiography}[{ }]{Ping Luo} (Student Member, IEEE, 2022) is currently pursuing the Ph.D. degree in Computer Science and Technology from National University of Defense Technology (NUDT), Changsha, China.
+He received his MA.Eng. degree in Computer Science and Technology with Hainan University, Haikou, China.
+His research interests include Convex Optimization, the Industrial Internet of Things and Artificial Intelligence. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jieren Cheng} (Member, IEEE, 2020) is now a Professor and the Associate Dean of School of Computer Science \& Technology in Hainan University, China.
+He received his Ph.D. degree in Computer Science and Technology from National University of Defense Technology (NUDT) in 2010.
+He is awarded as ``Famous South China Sea Scholar".
+He serves as the director of the Hainan Provincial Blockchain Technology Engineering Research Center.
+His research interests include Blockchain, Big Data, Cloud Computing, Cyberecurity, Artificial Intelligence and Intelligent Transportation. \end{IEEEbiography}